erwanor/readdit/README.md

-readit
+readdit
 ======

-Readit is a pebble application that enables you to read international news on the go.
+Readdit is a pebble application that enables you to read international news on the go via Reddit.